IsaacScript/isaacscript/docs/what-is-isaacscript-doing.md

 The `isaacscript` program will run forever, monitoring for changes in your project.
 In summary, it will:

-1. automatically recompile your TypeScript and refresh your mod in-game
+1. automatically recompile your TypeScript
 1. automatically copy over any files in the `mod` directory
+1. automatically refresh your mod in-game (with the `luamod` console command)

-As a new user, confirm that each of these functions are working so that you can get familiar with the program.
+As a new user, you might want to confirm that each of these functions is working properly as a way to get familiar with the program.

 <br />